-In this report, we use a broad definition of the term 'oversight' to include the various ways of holding the intelligence services accountable before the public and the government: internal oversight by the responsible minister, parliamentary oversight, judicial oversight and external independent oversight.
+and the government: internal oversight by the responsible minister, parliamentary oversight, judicial oversight and external independent oversight.
 Oversight can focus on specific instances in which measures are implemented against a particular target, on bulk interception of electronic communications, or on the overall functioning of a system of secret surveillance and data collection.
-We recognise the fact that third parties, including civil society and companies, are or can be involved in exercising oversight to some extent.
+We recognize the fact that third parties, including civil society and companies, are or can be involved in exercising oversight to some extent.
 Including them in this report would broaden the scope too much, although we address their role in the part on transparency.

-We also use the term 'control', which should be distinguished from 'oversight'.
+We also use the term 'control,' which should be distinguished from 'oversight.'
 'Control' is usually associated with the executive branch, and it includes the power to manage and direct an intelligence service.
 It is performed by the intelligence service over itself and/or by the responsible minister (including his staff).
 The entity exercising control could also exercise internal oversight.
 Although it is important that control and internal oversight processes are in place, they cannot be considered to be substitutes for external and independent oversight.

-Oversight can be applied at three moments: when the surveillance is first ordered and authorised, while it is being carried out, and after it has been terminated.
-The European Court of Human Rights makes this distinction in the context of Articles 8 and 13 of the Convention.
-In this report, we refer to these moments of intervention with 'prior' oversight, 'ongoing' oversight, and oversight 'after the fact' respectively.
+Oversight can be applied at three moments: when the surveillance is first ordered and authorized, while it is being carried out, and after it has been terminated.
+The European Court of Human Rights makes this distinction in the context of Articles 8 and 13 of the Convention.14 In this report, we refer to these moments of intervention as 'prior' oversight, 'ongoing' oversight, and oversight 'after the fact' respectively.
 In this context, prior oversight means that a minister, judge, or independent body approves the use of surveillance against an individual, although the use of a method itself can also be subject to oversight, in addition to its application.
 It is highly uncommon that parliamentary committees perform prior oversight.
 Ongoing intervention allows for the suspension of surveillance if it is no longer necessary, or if it is performed in violation of the law.
 Oversight after the fact refers to the possibility of having certain practices declared (un)lawful, and to provide for remedies.
-It could focus on whether authorisations have been granted lawfully (formalities and substantive requirements), whether the measures have been implemented properly, and/or the overall functioning of the system.
+It could focus on whether authorizations have been granted lawfully (formalities and substantive requirements), whether the measures have been implemented properly, and/or the overall functioning of the system.
 The term 'oversight powers' denotes the institutional competences and legal powers that oversight bodies are equipped with in order to perform their task.
 For example, an independent oversight commission can be entrusted to oversee certain aspects of the work of intelligence services, and to do so it can be empowered to request specific information from intelligence agencies.